MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Upcoming three-digit version number in user agent string.** Starting with version 100, Microsoft Edge will send a three-digit version number in the User-Agent header, for example "Edg/100".
 Starting with Microsoft Edge 97, site owners can test this upcoming agent string by enabling the **#force-major-version-to-100** experiment flag in *edge://flags* to ensure their User-Agent parsing logic is robust and works as expected.

 - **Personalize multi-profile experiences with profile preferences for sites.** Users can personalize their multi-profile experience with the ability to create a customized list of sites for automatic profile switching in Microsoft Edge.

+- **Bidirectional Cookie Sharing for IE mode.** This feature expands on the cookie sharing capability already available and lets users sync specific session cookies from Internet Explorer/IE mode to Microsoft Edge.
+For more information, see [Cookie sharing between Microsoft Edge and Internet Explorer](/deployedge/edge-ie-mode-add-guidance-cookieshare).

 - **Navigate PDF documents using page thumbnails.** You will now be able to navigate through your PDF document using thumbnails that represent the pages.
 These thumbnails will appear in the pane on the left side of the PDF reader.